itoro-michael/build-ml-pipeline-for-short-term-rental-prices/README.md

 on the price of similar properties.
 Your company receives new data in bulk every week.
 The model needs to be retrained with the same cadence, necessitating an end-to-end pipeline that can be reused.

-In this project such a pipeline us built.
+In this project such a pipeline is built.

 ## Link to project on Wandb
 https://wandb.ai/itoroikon/nyc_airbnb/runs/27othfsk